-Our nominating and governance committee is composed of Ali Pourdad who also serves as the chair of our nominating and governance committee and, assuming Mr. Goldberg is elected, will consist of Mr. Goldberg.
-Assuming Mr. Goldberg is elected at the Annual Meeting, he will also serve as chair of the nominating and governance committee thereafter.
-Our Board has determined that Messrs.
-Pourdad and Goldberg are independent under applicable Nasdaq listing standards.
+Our nominating and governance committee is composed of Mr. Goldberg, who also serves as the chair of our nominating and governance committee.
+Our Board has determined that Mr. Goldberg is independent under applicable Nasdaq listing standards.
 Our nominating and governance committee's principal functions include, among other things: